|Access free Virtual Piano||List of 50 Free Piano Lessons||Free Interactive Keyboard Trainer|

 If you listen to songs that have an upbeat tempo, you will find yourself smiling.
 But if you are depressed, listening to sad songs can only make it worse.
 Music has a power to heal, it can heal even a broken heart.

 Music has a way of soothing our fragile spirits, and for some of us, music can wash away the effects of a long hard day whether at work or home.
 Sometimes it is the words in a song and sometimes it is just the music itself that touches us.
 You can put a CD in the player, close your eyes and it can take you to that place.

 We hear music from the time we are born and probably while we were still in the womb.
 We started out with lullabies; then, as we grew older we began to choose our own favorite songs.
-Once we have chosen our favorites we then begin to associate songs with events – that was the songs we danced to at the prom, and the song we fell in love to, and so on.
+Once we have chosen our favorites, we then begin to associate songs with events – that was the songs we danced to at the prom, or the song we fell in love to, and so on.